susom/redcap-em-latest-form-version/README.md

-# SurveyUpdates
+# Latest Form Version

-This external module allows you update a non-repeating form from data of a repeating form.
+This external module allows you update a non-repeating form from data of a repeating form or a form in a repeating event.
 The most common scenario is when you have a Demographics form in your project and you periodically ask participants to update their data.

 When participants update their data on a repeating form or a form in a repeating event, this EM will update